astropy/halotools/docs/model_building/model_components/phase_space_models/nfw_profile_tutorial.rst

 Constructor of the `~MonteCarloGalProf` class
 -------------------------------------------------

-The final super-class constructor called is `MonteCarloGalProf.__init__`, which performs just two functions:
+The final super-class constructor called is `MonteCarloGalProf.__init__`, which performs four functions:

 1. A python dictionary called ``new_haloprop_func_dict`` is created and bound to the instance.